java-wanted/jupik/08-multithreading/MULTITHREADING.md

 A monitor, i.e. any object, could be user both to synchronise the access to the queue and to wait until it is not empty.
 There are operations *wait*, *nofity* and *notifyAll* for it.
 This operation MUST BE called on a tasks that holds the monitor.

+There are blocking queue in Java Standard Library, e.g. LinkedBlockingQueue.
+Take attention that this queues does not accept null elements.